 Remove the clamp and use a large screwdriver to

 up the rack enough to enable the insert to be removed.

 Push the new rubber insert on over the rack, making sure you

 it exactly the same position as the old one.

 Some inserts have a locating peg moulded into them which goes into a hole in the mounting.

 Replace the bracket over the new rubber and tap it with a soft-faced hammer to ensure proper seating.

 Stop wasting time on YouTube and get serious!

 Learn everything about modern cars from our new video series.

-Part of a steering rack check involves raising the front of the car but retaining its weight on its wheels.
+check involves raising the front of the car but retaining its weight on its wheels.
 You must also get underneath the car while a helper turns the wheels to and fro.
 Unless you can gain access to a proper inspection pit you may have to use wheel ramps.
 Make sure they are resting on a level surface and directly under the wheels.